Dynamo Dresden: Ups and downs (1995–2006)

-Optimism was high, though, after the way the last season had ended, and the slogan "Wir kommen wieder" (we're coming back), was adopted.
+The slogan "Wir kommen wieder" (we're coming back), was adopted.
 However, the Oberliga was now highly competitive with VfB Leipzig, 1.
-FC Magdeburg and FSV Zwickau also having been relegated, and Dynamo couldn't match the consistency of their main promotion rivals Magdeburg and Leipzig.
+FC Magdeburg and FSV Zwickau also having been relegated, and Dynamo were unable to match the consistency of their main promotion rivals Magdeburg and Leipzig.
 A 2–1 defeat against Magdeburg in February ended their promotion chances, and Pot resigned.
-With nothing to play for, Dynamo slumped to fifth place.
+Dynamo finished in fifth place.
 For the following season, Christoph Franke was brought in as manager, and led the club to promotion – they won the league with only two defeats, and beat Hertha BSC's reserve team in a playoff to earn their place in the Regionalliga Nord.
-Dynamo's youth system was particularly successful during this period, with players including Lars Jungnickel, Silvio Schröter, Maik Wagefeld and Daniel Ziebig going on to play at a higher level.
+Dynamo's youth system during this period produced players including Lars Jungnickel, Silvio Schröter, Maik Wagefeld and Daniel Ziebig who went on to play at a higher level.

-Dynamo finished a respectable 7th in their first season back in the third tier, and followed that with another promotion, finishing second behind Rot-Weiß Essen.
+Dynamo finished 7th in their first season back in the third tier, and followed that with another promotion, finishing second behind Rot-Weiß Essen.
 Life in the 2.
 Bundesliga began brightly, with a 3–1 win against MSV Duisburg, but by the halfway point of their first season they were facing relegation, with only 18 points.
 They recovered strongly in the second half of the season though, and finished in 8th place, thanks in part to signings such as Ansgar Brinkmann, Joshua Kennedy and Klemen Lavric.
 The 2005–06 season began in a similar way, as Dynamo climbed to third place with a 2–1 win over 1860 Munich in the Allianz Arena, but this was followed by thirteen matches without a win, resulting in the dismissal of Christoph Franke.
 Austrian manager Peter Pacult was brought in, with results improving temporarily, but Dynamo still failed to avoid relegation, finishing 15th.